wtrocki/rhmap-storage-service/README.md

 Store and retrieve your files without hassle using mongodb gridfs storage engine.
 Storage service was designed to run on RHMAP, but it can be easly adapted to run on docker and other servers with node.js and npm installed.

+# Goal

+- Provide abstraction for data storage
+- Allow to store and retrieve any file using simple API
+- Use mongodb and gridfs as storage solution

 ## Technologies used:

 - node 4.4.x